angular/angular/aio/content/getting-started/data.md

 ## Create the cart page

-At this point, user can put items in the cart by clicking "Buy", but they can't yet see their cart.
+At this point, users can put items in the cart by clicking "Buy", but they can't yet see their cart.

 We'll create the cart page in two steps: